10/07/1947 - 15/08/1947

 International Exhibition on Urbanism and Housing

 In the aftermath of the Second World War, Paris was host to the International Exhibition on Urbanism and Housing, organised to manage the difficulties of post-war reconstruction and the subsequent housing challenges.
-Initially scheduled to be held in 1945, the Expo was postponed and then cancelled in 1946, before finally being held between 10 July and 15 August 1947 in the majestic Grand Palais.
+Initially scheduled to be held in 1945, the Expo was postponed and then cancelled in 1946.
+Recognised by the 17th General Assembly of the BIE on 11 June 1946, the Expo was finally being held between 10 July and 15 August 1947 in the majestic Grand Palais.

 Fourteen countries participated in the Expo, including Belgium, Denmark, Greece, Iceland, Italy, Mexico, Poland, Switzerland, Sweden and Czechoslovakia.
 The Soviet Union and the United Kingdom did not take part, nor did the United States, despite its participation at a preliminary exhibition organised a year earlier.